AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 punishment.
 The use of the terms signifying endless torment employed by the Sibyl, as by Origen and others, did not preclude the idea of the ultimate salvation of those thus punished.
-Origen taught that the most stubborn sins will be \"extinguished\" by the \"eternal fire,\" just as the Sibyl says the wicked perish in \"immortal\" fire and are subsequently saved.
+Origen taught that the most stubborn sins will be "extinguished" by the "eternal fire," just as the Sibyl says the wicked perish in "immortal" fire and are subsequently saved.

 ## Sir John Floyer's Blunder.

-In line with Deane\'s strange contradictions may be mentioned another of the many curiosities of criticism.
-An English prose version of the Sibyl\'s Homeric hexameters was made in 1713 by Sir John Floyer.[^197] He denies that the \"Oracles\" teach universal salvation at all, but in order to sustain his position he omits to translate one word and mistranslates another!
-He renders the entire passage thus: \"The Almighty and incorruptible God shall grant this also to the righteous when they shall pray to him; that he will preserve them (literally save mankind, *anthropois sosai*) from the pernicious fire and everlasting
+In line with Deane's strange contradictions may be mentioned another of the many curiosities of criticism.
+An English prose version of the Sibyl's Homeric hexameters was made in 1713 by Sir John Floyer.[^197] He denies that the "Oracles" teach universal salvation at all, but in order to sustain his position he omits to translate one word and mistranslates another!
+He renders the entire passage thus: "The Almighty and incorruptible God shall grant this also to the righteous when they shall pray to him; that he will preserve them (literally save mankind, *anthropois sosai*) from the pernicious fire and everlasting